ronoevan/Final_Project/README.md

 The Gene-Variant Caller App is finally unveiled: https://drive.google.com/file/d/1wJr9bk5hVIZVILIrAmkMrqCHItT51y6O/view?usp=drive_web
 # How to use the Gene-Caller App version 1.0a or 1.0b
-- It should be downloaded together with the save pickle file.
+- It should be downloaded together with the saved pickle file.
-- The saved pickle file is the trained ML Random Forest model and should be saved together in the same folder for the model.
+- The saved pickle file is the trained ML Random Forest model and should be saved together in the same folder with the app.
 - This will allow the App to access it when running the model for variant prediction.
 - Two initial versions (v1.0a and v1.0b) with and without a console.
-- In v1.0a, genome and spike nucleotide columns are retained in the analysis.
+- In v1.0a, genome and spike nucleotide columns are retained in the analysis, recommended when analysing less than 10,000 complete genome sequences.
-- While v1.0b drops these columns for faster downstream analysis.
+- While v1.0b drops these columns for faster downstream analysis, recommended when analysing  over 10,000 complete genome sequences.
-- Users can trace back the nucleotides using genome names.
+- Users of v1.0b can trace back the nucleotides using genome names.
 - The console option is valuable for user to identify errors that may arise during the analysis.
-- App is the ability to read GISAID Fasta files, which are widely used for storing hCoV-19 genome sequences.
+- App has the ability to read GISAID Fasta files, which are widely used for storing hCoV-19 genome sequences.
 - The app does data cleaning and preprocessing capabilities to ensure that the data is properly formatted and ready for analysis.
 - The app offers a specialized gene-variant calling feature that is specifically designed for the GISAID dataset.
 - The app supports gene-variant calling not only for GISAID sequences but also for other Fasta cDNA sequence data.